Klein Tunneling of Spin Polarized Currents in HgTe Quantum Wells: Abstract

 \section{Abstract}

-We study the behavior of spin polarized current in stationary states inside the quantum well described by 2-dimensional Bernevig-Hughes-Zhang model modified by a electric and magnetic barrier inside a non-completly insulating bulk.
-An attenuated quantum spin Hall effect occurs in the gaped region with a possible like-Klein paradox.
-Even more interesting, after colliding with the magnetic barrier the returning states eventually revert their spins due spin-momentum locking, giving rise to a spin polarized current in a channel distinct from that of incoming particles of the edge.
-Because of the time reversal symmetry broken inside the magnetic barrier another channels inside the barrier presents similar effects to a gaped region however preserving couterpropagation with oposite spins.
+We investigate the behavior of spin polarized currents in two-dimensional topological insulators (TI).
+Stationary solutions inside a HgTe/CdTe quantum well (QW) were obtained by Bernevig-Hughes-Zhang (BHZ) model modified by a electric and magnetic barrier inside a non-completely insulating bulk.
+An attenuated quantum spin Hall (QSH) effect occurs in the gaped region with an apparent Klein-like paradox.
+Even more interesting, for strong potential regime, the interaction between the quasiparticles and the barriers allows spin inversion of this electronic states in a distinct channel conduction.
+Thus, our findings suggest a mechanism to manipulated spin polarized currents in this system.